rodneybakiskan/ps5-esp32/README.md

 }
 ```

 **TLDR:** Connect ps5 controller with phone through bluetooth.
-Get phone's bluetooth MAC address (look in About settings of phone).
-Replace '1a:2b:3c:01:01:01' with your phone's bluetooh MAC.
+Get the controller's bluetooth MAC address (look in About settings of phone).
+Replace '1a:2b:3c:01:01:01' with your controller's bluetooh MAC.
 Same can be done with your ps5 console if more convenient.
 ##
 **Note: Only buttons and analog inputs have been tested.
 Other functions like rumble/lights/IMU might not work, but could possibly be implemented using the 'ps5ViewIncomingBits.ino' example.**